cameraui/docs/cameras/add-camera.md

 - **High / Mid / Low Resolution** are streaming tiers. camera.ui uses the one that fits the situation, such as a low-resolution stream in a multi-camera grid and a high-resolution one at full screen.
 - **Snapshot** provides still images.

 One source is enough to get started.
 Adding a lower-resolution stream later improves performance for grids and playback.
+Each source needs its own name within the camera; a name already in use is rejected with a note under the field.
+Once a source is saved its name is fixed.

 ### Source options